 b.)
 Can you give me a copy of the article(s)?

-21.)
-Did any patients have side-effects from the treatment?
+27.)
+Did any of your patients have side effects from the radiation?

 a.)
 What were the side effects?

 b.)
 What was the worst side effect?